 In October he bought a second presidential plane.
 Not only was this perceived as outlandish in a poor country such as Madagascar, but the source of the financing was obscure, which led a number of international donors to withhold their funding in protest.

-And finally, in December, Ravalomanana closed the TV and radio station Viva, owned by the ambitious mayor of Antananarivo, Andry Rajoelina.
+And finally, in December, Ravalomanana closed the TV and radio station Viva, owned by the then mayor of Antananarivo and now president, Andry Rajoelina.
 Rajoelina rallied opponents under his new TGV party and mass demonstrations took place in December and January.
-On 7 February 2009 the army opened fire on protesters gathered in front of the presidential palace, killing 37 and injuring around 200.
+On 7 February 2009, the army opened fire on protesters gathered in front of the presidential palace, killing 37 and injuring around 200.
 With international pressure mounting, Ravalomanana finally handed his resignation to the army on 17 March 2009 and fled to South Africa.
-Within a few hours the army had swiftly passed all powers to Rajoelina, who was sworn in as president of the High Transitional Authority (Haute Autorité de Transition; HAT).
+Within a few hours, the army had swiftly passed all powers to Rajoelina, who was sworn in as president of the High Transitional Authority (Haute Autorité de Transition; HAT).

 The events were widely condemned by the international community as a coup.
 They refused to recognise Rajoelina as Madagascar’s legitimate leader and turned off whatever international-aid taps were left.